Must be in a degree seeking program

 Students who are pursuing degrees from another institution but are studying at UT for just a term or two cannot be considered degree-seeking students through our office.
 In this case such students' best bet for receiving aid would be to contact the aid office at their "home" school, or the school they plan on transferring back to once they are finished at UT.

 The Office of Student Financial Aid wants to see you earn your degree as quickly as possible.
-But not everybody’s academic career follows a smooth path to graduation.
-What follows is a list of the minimum academic standards which must be met in order to continue receiving financial aid.
-Should you find that you aren’t meeting these standards, you will always have the option of appealing to regain your eligibility.
+There are minimum financial aid academic standards students must meet in order to continue receiving federal and state financial aid.
+Should you find that you aren’t meeting these standards (listed on the SAP Test and Fact Sheet below), you may have the option of appealing one time and then, if approved, meeting SAP criteria each term until you’re back in compliance.

-Continuing students must meet and maintain the following three objectives to maintain financial aid eligibility.
+Continuing students must meet and maintain the following objectives to maintain financial aid eligibility.

 Please see "SAP Test and Fact Sheet" for eligibility requirements.